danielnehrig/nvim/Readme.md

 this is when i realized that neovim had a LUA JIT\
 implemented at that moment i was sold to it due to prior lua experience\
 i investigated the lua plugin ecosystem while fairly small at that time\
-it grew and grew and grew... it looked promising\
+it grew and grew and grew...
+It looked promising\
 now we are here back at it again configuring the same editor\
 with better features\
 this time getting a IDE like experience\
 getting rid of prior pain points with vim\
-and getting rid of bad habbits.\
+and getting rid of bad habits.\
-the journy begings
+the journey begins

 Started 09.04.21